 The Iowa School Business Management Academy (ISBMA or “the academy”) prepares school business managers, board secretaries, and school administrators for performance of their business management responsibilities.
 The courses are designed to improve management and leadership abilities of school personnel responsible for human resource services, business functions, and finance operations in Iowa’s schools.

-A. The four-year sequential program is offered at the Scheman Building at the Iowa State Center each spring, with supplementary half-day academies held in conjunction with the annual fall and spring IASBO conferences.
+A. The four-year sequential program is offered at the Scheman Building at the Iowa State Center each spring.

 - Upon completion of Levels I-IV, participants are eligible for a certificate of completion – also known as an academy “diploma”.